-Limited data is available on the number of households engaged in maize farming.
-Table 4 provides a very conservative estimate of maize households in the various AIPD-Rural districts of EJ, NTB and NTT based on harvested maize area in 2011.
+Limited data is available on the number of farmers engaged in maize farming.
+Table 4 provides an estimate of maize farmers in various districts of EJ, NTB and NTT based on harvested maize area in 2011 divided by an average land ownership per farmer.
 An average land ownership area of 0.3 ha is used for EJ and 0.5 ha for NTT and NTB.
 Based on these assumptions, 18% of maize farmers in the three provinces are located in AIPD-Rural districts.